India's Bharti Airtel says to invest $310 mln to improve services

-* Cincinnati Bell Inc. To combine with Hawaiian Telcom and ONX Enterprise Solutions

-NEW DELHI, July 10 Top Indian mobile phone carrier Bharti Airtel Ltd said on Monday it would invest 20 billion rupees ($310 million) over three years to improve its services.
+NEW DELHI, July 10 (Reuters) - Top Indian mobile phone carrier Bharti Airtel Ltd said on Monday it would invest 20 billion rupees ($310 million) over three years to improve its services.

 As part of the plan, the company will invest in redesigning its 2,500 stores across the country, revamping its app, and improving its postpaid services, said Gopal Vittal, Bharti Airtel's chief executive for India and South Asia, at a news conference.